gi-no/blog_mean_stack/article2.md

 In this project, we use the "thing" object to store messages.

-Open HTML file and edit a "div" element with "container" class.
+Open the HTML file and edit a "div" element with "container" class.

 client/app/main/main.html: